Show Table of Contents

 While the Firefox browser is able to use an added certificate without executing

 update-ca-trust, it is recommended to run

 update-ca-trustafter a CA change.
-Also note that browsers, such as Firefox, Epiphany, or Chromium, cache files, and you might need to clear browser's cache or restart your browser to load current system certificates configuration.
+Also note that browsers, such as Firefox, Epiphany, or Chromium, cache files, and you might need to clear the browser's cache or restart your browser to load the current system certificates configuration.

 4.14.3.
 Managing Trusted System Certificates

 To list, extract, add, remove, or change trust anchors, use the